 Objective and degree

-The Certificate programme comprises 19 compulsory elective and compulsory modules that enable students to specialise in medical radiation physics, medical laser physics and medical imaging and image processing.
+The Certificate programme comprises 19 compulsory modules and compulsory elective modules that enable students to specialise in medical radiation physics, medical laser physics and medical imaging and image processing.
 The topics covered include

 - Fundamentals of medicine,

 - Legal framework conditions as well as function and use of medical technology and medical physics devices and procedures.